FAU-LAP/NOMAD-CAMELS/docs/installation/installation_custom_unix.md

 </details>

-# 1. Custom Installation UNIX
+# Custom UNIX Installation

-## 1.1.
-Pyenv Installation
+## 1. Pyenv Installation
 See the [official Pyenv installation guide](https://github.com/pyenv/pyenv#installation) for more details and the most recent version.

 - Install pyenv to install the necessary python version (you do not need to do this if you already have the correct python version installed):